Counties 1 Southern South: Promotion play-offs

-Since the 2000–01 season there has been a play-off between the runners-up of Southern Counties North and Southern Counties South for the third and final promotion place to South West 1 East.
-The team with the superior league record has home advantage in the tie.
-At the end of the 2019–20 season Southern Counties North teams have been the most successful with twelve wins to the Southern Counties South teams seven; and the home team has won promotion on thirteen occasions compared to the away teams six.
+From 2000–01 season to 2018–19 there was a play-off between the runners-up of Southern Counties North and Southern Counties South for the third and final promotion place to South West 1 East.
+The team with the superior league record had home advantage in the tie.
+At the end of the 2018–19 season Southern Counties North teams have been the most successful with twelve wins to the Southern Counties South teams seven; and the home team won promotion on thirteen occasions compared to the away teams six.